ZainabLezzaik/3005A3Q1/README.md

 Once the file is open in the editor, click on the green Run button to execute the SQL commands

 Running the Application :
-Run the applicationFunctions file using this command :  python3 applicationFunctions.py
+go to the source dir using this command : cd source Run the applicationFunctions file using this command :  python3 applicationFunctions.py

 Link to the Video : https://youtu.be/vp_e8fmHEmg